survivejs/webpack-book/manuscript/understanding_packages/02_authoring.md

 Besides `prepublish`, npm provides a set of other hooks.
 The naming is always the same and follows the pattern `pre<hook>`, `<hook>`, `post<hook>` where `<hook>` can be `publish`, `install`, `test`, `stop`, `start`, `restart`, or `version`.
 Even though npm will trigger scripts bound to these automatically, you can trigger them explicitly through `npm run` for testing (i.e., `npm run prepublish`).

 The [the official documentation](https://docs.npmjs.com/misc/scripts) covers a lot of smaller tips related to these hooks.
-However, often all you need is just a `prepublish` script for build automation.
+However, often all you need is a `prepublish` script for build automation.

 ### Working Around `prepublish` in npm 3